yesgee/socialights/final-report.md

 #### Service Design

 SociaLights can be deployed in coffee rooms that makes the room more attractive and playful.
 The usage of LED lights with this application will be appealing to the users.
 This is a user-friendly application that spurs an interaction between  colleagues or co-workers.
-Our Quiz application requires atleast two people to start a game initially.
+Our Quiz application requires at least two people to start a game initially.
- Hence, it provides a huge opportunity to the users to know each other who may not be direct co-workers.
+Hence, it provides a huge opportunity to the users to get to know each other who may not be direct co-workers.
 In effect, this creates a healthy working environment and makes coffee breaks fun.

 #### Technology Design